 This headset is also only set up for 3-DOF motion tracking, so you shouldn't walk around when wearing, but you can look around in all directions.
 This is par for the course for most mobile headsets, with the accuracy of the motion tracking being determined by which smartphone you are using in the device.

 Next, we ranked and scored how visually immersive of a virtual experience the VR SHINECON provided.
-We awarded points based on the field of view, resolution, and viewing quality, as well as how well it blocked out ambient light.
 It did fairly well in this metric, which is worth 20% of the total score, earning it a 5 out of 10.

 This headset claims that it has a field of view between 100°-110° and it definitely feels like one of the wider fields of view of the entire group.